Chela: “Master, How May I Survive The Many Threats Of This Life?”

 - Unsolicited comments about dangerous weapons and violent crimes

-Prediction can seem daunting when a mass killing is framed only within the context of the shooting.
+Prediction can seem daunting when a mass killing is framed only within the context of school shootings.
 However, let’s think about the last two school shootings at Parkland in Florida and in Santa Fe in Texas.
 Let’s say you were a groundskeeper or a front office worker and you observed those boys reflecting one or more of the above indicators, what else could you do to calm your worry or plant your red flag?
 Imagine seeing some of the above indicators in their social media post weeks or months before the first shot is fired.
 Despite how they are portrayed by the news media, active shooter attacks do not start with the first shot.
 When contemplating the best way to deal with an active shooter, the following questions need to be asked:

 - If I do nothing and hope nothing happens, what then?